 Israel's Efforts to Join the African Union

-Although the decision to accept Israel as an observer member of the African Union is a unilateral decision made by the African Union Commission, it reflects Israeli interest in the African continent and recent Israeli breakthroughs in the co-opting of many of its countries, and normalization with others, including Arab countries.
-Israel reached normalization agreements with Morocco and Sudan (2020) and established diplomatic relations with Chad (2019), where Moussa Faki served as Prime Minister from 2003-2005, and Minister of Foreign Affairs in 2008-2017, before his election as Chairman of the African Union Commission in 2017.
+Although the decision to accept Israel as an observer member of the African Union is a unilateral decision made by the African Union Commission, it reflects Israeli interest in the African continent and recent Israeli breakthroughs in the co-opting of many of its countries, and normalisation with others, including Arab countries.
+Israel reached normalisation agreements with Morocco and Sudan (2020) and established diplomatic relations with Chad (2019), where Moussa Faki served as Prime Minister from 2003-2005, and Minister of Foreign Affairs in 2008-2017, before his election as Chairman of the African Union Commission in 2017.

 After visiting Chad in September 2020, to discuss the possibility of opening a Chadian embassy in occupied Jerusalem and strengthening bilateral economic cooperation, former Israel PM Netanyahu said that “Israel is coming back to Africa, and Africa is returning to Israel.”
 This visit was preceded by tours that began in June 2014, led by former Israeli Foreign Minister Avigdor Lieberman, in five African countries: Rwanda, Ivory Coast, Ghana, Ethiopia and Kenya, to promote Israel's efforts to gain observer the status in the African Union.

 In 2016, Israel tried to strengthen its presence again through a four-country tour by Netanyahu, which started in Uganda, then Kenya and Rwanda, to Ethiopia; At the time, Israel allocated a budget of 13 million USD to strengthen economic relations with African countries.
-In October 2017, Israel pushed to organize an Israeli-African summit in Lomé, Togo, which brought together African heads of state with the exception of the Arab Maghreb.
+In October 2017, Israel pushed to organise an Israeli-African summit in Lomé, Togo, which brought together African heads of state with the exception of the Arab Maghreb.
 But the summit was cancelled in a blow to Netanyahu's efforts to gain votes for his African Union membership project.
 This did not prevent him from strengthening Israel's political, military and intelligence influence, however, especially in Ethiopia and Rwanda.

 The main motives behind Israel's increased diplomatic activity in Africa are clear.
 It is, first, part of its strategy to influence the neighbouring Arab region through alliances in the surrounding regions.
 Second, it is part of a strategy that seeks to win support for Israel at the global level.
 It hopes that its accession to the African Union will mean that African countries do not vote against it in international forums, or that they remain neutral.
-Third, like other emerging international powers, Israel seeks to exploit the economic potential of the continent, seizing opportunities in the technology market, arms trade, specialized security technologies, mining, energy, infrastructure, and others; Fourth, Israel seeks to negate its image as a racist and occupying power by being accepted by third world countries in general, all the more urgent as its label as an apartheid state spreads.
+Third, like other emerging international powers, Israel seeks to exploit the economic potential of the continent, seizing opportunities in the technology market, arms trade, specialised security technologies, mining, energy, infrastructure, and others; Fourth, Israel seeks to negate its image as a racist and occupying power by being accepted by third world countries in general, all the more urgent as its label as an apartheid state spreads.
 Finally, the east African coast and the Nile Basin remain a strategic and vital area that pushes its policies towards Africa forward.

 The Decline of the Arab role in Africa